lanceman2/quickstream/README.md

 quickstream comes with two application builder programs:

-  - *quickstream* which lets to build flow stream programs using the command-line.
+  - **quickstream** a program which lets to build flow stream programs using the command-line.

   - *quickstreamBuilder* a GUI (graphical user interface) program that lets you build and run flow stream programs.
 It may resemble the GNU Radio Companion to some extent.

-quickstream APIs (application programming interfaces) are separated into the the two classes of quickstream users:
+quickstream APIs (application programming interfaces) are separated into the the three classes of quickstream use:

+  - **quickstream/app.h** for running flow graphs

-  - *quickstream/app.h* for users to compile quickstream programs
+  - **quickstream/graph.h** for connecting blocks together to make larger blocks

-  - *quickstream/block.h* for users to compile quickstream module blocks
+  - **quickstream/block.h** for building plugin module blocks

+The block module writer with not likely use *app.h*, and the app writer with likely not use *block.h*.

 The quickstream starting point is this web page at https://github.com/lanceman2/quickstream.git, should it move we wish to